-As part of the Three-Year Risk Based Audit Plan for 2021-2023, a quality assurance peer review of the Audit and Evaluation Division's activities will take place next dairy year.
-The project is in the planning stage.
-The program evaluation of the Domestic Seasonality Programs (Plan A and Plan B) is also in the planning stage and will start in early 2023.
-Finally, an inventory of Core Controls is being created to provide an overview of existing and commonly deployed internal controls over financial management activities.
+As part of the Three-Year Risk Based Audit Plan for 2022-2024, a quality assurance peer review of the Audit and Evaluation Division's activities took place in early December 2022.
+The report was approved by the Audit Committee in March 2023 and the implementation of the recommendations will begin in January 2024.
+The program evaluation of the Domestic Seasonality Programs (Plan A and Plan B) started in January 2023 and will be completed by the end of September 2023.
+The Audit & Evaluation Division is actively involved in the implementation of the CDC's new enterprise planning tool.